SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson2_TheBoxModel/Notes_Lesson2_TheBoxModel.md

 - What are the exact rules for compounding `em` font heights?
 Does it have to do with nesting?
 Maybe just learn the basics and then use `rem`s all the way.

 - Do block level elements always expand vertically to fit the content?

+- How do `auto margins` work to center blocks horizontally?